buildingSMART/bSDD/Documentation/bSDD-IFC documentation.md

 - The relationship between a property and its property set is defined at the level of each class (object).
 - `AllowedValue`s can be defined also at the level of each class (object).
 When this happens, the `AllowedValue` defined at the level of the `Property` is overwritten.

+The human-readable and translatable _Name_ that exists in bSDD has no reflection in IFC.
+That is why it is important to remember that the _Code_ will be used in IFC datasets, and _Name_ will only be displayed by software capable of reading the names from bSDD.
+The reason for this is that we need the datasets to follow consistent terms, regardless of the language displayed to the user.

 :pill: **Snippets**
 <details><summary>bSDD property</summary>